zengh100/hand-detection-retrain-yolo3/README.md

 ------
 ## 1. Introduction
 - This project documented how I used Yolo3 (Tensorflow and Keras implementation) to train a model for hand detection.
 Hope this demo can help get your own yolo3 model for your dataset.
-- I recorded the implementation based on my understanding and actual  while inspired by many others' work (see references).
+- I recorded the implementation based on my understanding, train and test practice, while inspired by many others' work (see references).

 ## 2. How to run this project
 - `git clone https://github.com/zengh100/hand-detection-retrain-yolo3.git`